Sheffield researchers team up for study of press regulation

 The project's principal investigator is Dr John Steel, who joined the University of Sheffield in 2005 and researches free speech, censorship, media ethics and other issues surrounding the relationship between journalism and democracy.
 His publications include Journalism and Free Speech (Routledge, 2011) and Redefining Journalism in the Era of the Mass Press (Routledge, 2016).

-John's team will include non-academic and academic partners comprising researchers from the University of Leeds as well as his Sheffield colleague Professor Martin Conboy - another member of the Department of Journalism Studies' research community.
+John's team will include non-academic and academic partners comprising researchers from the University of Leeds as well as his Sheffield colleague Professor Martin Conboy - another member of the School of Journalism, Media and Communication's research community.

 John said: "Our interdisciplinary project seeks to address long-standing issues around journalism ethics and regulation and their consequences for those working in journalism as well as those who are affected by journalism's practices and products.